top of page

-In the Northern Hemisphere where our Gregorian calendar originated, right now people are tucked up in their warm houses, the hard work is complete, the harvest is well and truly in, and now is the time to be feasting and celebrating surviving another year.
+In the Northern Hemisphere where our Gregorian calendar originated, In December/January people are tucked up in their warm houses, the hard work is complete, the harvest is well and truly in, and now is the time to be feasting and celebrating surviving another year.
 Winter solstice was celebrated by the Celts as a time of rebirth and renewal, and occurred on their shortest day, the 21st or 22nd of December, to celebrate the return of the light as days gradually become longer.

 But here in Aotearoa, the 21st or 22nd of Dec is when we observe our longest day, or summer solstice instead.
 For me in the garden, it’s actually one of my busiest times!